 Step 6: Check your average ads per page (total ad impressions/total page views).
 If the result is small, that may also signal unfilled impressions.

-Step 1: Log into DFP
+Step 1: Log into Google Ad Manager

 Step 2: Identify which ad network you would use as House.
 This is ideally an ad network that can fill 100% of worldwide traffic.
 You may also separate your House per group of geographical locations.

-Step 3: Click on Delivery tab
+Step 3: Click on the Delivery tab

 Step 4: Create an order or just create a line item under a pre-existing order.
 If you choose the latter, it only makes sense to create it under the same ad network you’ll use as the house network.